sdurighello/taogate-meanjs-app/README.md

 ##User validation

-This was achieved through a survey a small group of alpha users that was designed to validate how the app met the critical success factors (CSF) captured in the requirements phase.
+This was achieved through a survey of a small group of alpha users that was designed to validate how the app met the critical success factors (CSF) captured in the requirements phase.

 _Example survey (Illustrative only)_